matheshvaithiyanathan/Kaalen-v2.0_windows/README.md

 ### Installation

-On the right side of this page click 'Releases'.
-Under 'Assets' you will find 'Kaalen_App_dist.zip'.
-Download and extract the files to find the `.exe` file.
-Please note that the first time run takes a few seconds for the application to open.
+In the top of this page, you will find 'Actions'.
+Click on it and click on the most recent action.
+This will have an artifact which is the most recent for the windows in it.

 ---
 ### ✏️ Author's Note